 Listed below are the business opportunities available through the Port of San Francisco.
 These opportunities are awarded to companies through a Request for Proposal (RFP) process or competitive bid process.
 The Port looks forward to partnering with companies to provide our community with the very best in amenities and services.

 - Maritime Industrial/Shipyard Leasing Opportunity

 - Real Estate Opportunities

 - Professional Service Opportunities

 - Additional Resources for Contractors

 The Port of San Francisco requests creative ideas on how the Embarcadero Historic Piers can be accessible, resilient, and enjoyable.
 The Request for Interest is the first step in developing requests for proposals to rehabilitate and preserve these historic assests.
-Sign-up to receive the Historic Piers RFI.
-Coming Summer 2018.
+View the RFI Responses

 2. Request for Qualification (RFQ) on China Basin 337